du08yb/docs.vampirewars.io/docs/intro.md

 sidebar_position: 1
 ---

-# Welcome to Vampire Wars
+# Welcome to Vampire Wars teeeest

 The Metaverse needs to be built, and it won’t build itself.
 It needs builders to build stories, platforms, and communities around it.
 And then interconnect it all.